4 art workshops to try at GMBB, Bukit Bintang!

 Textured sand and clay art workshop with Summer Galleries

 Summer Galleries, as the name suggests, evokes imagery of summer, sunshine, and the beach.
 The decor and the paintings hung on the walls are mostly seaside-themed, so it will come as no surprise to the reader that for this workshop, we worked on using textured sand to create beach scene paintings.
-According to the instructor and owner of Summer Galleries, the textured sand used in our paintings was a simple mixture of sand and paint.
+According to the instructor and owner of Summer Galleries, Vivian Leong, the textured sand used in our paintings was a simple mixture of sand and paint.
 This created a realistic effect that simulated the look and feel of the beach perfectly.

 We began by placing masking tape near the middle of the painting to separate the sky and the sea.
 We then began painting the sky section, using traditional watercolours and a flat brush.
 It was great fun to see the colours blend on the canvas just like the natural wash of colours at sunset.